Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

 Preparation
 ===========

-You will need to prepare the following items before you can start using the Prebuilt Files Package to reflash the system.
+You will need to prepare the following items before you can start using the Prebuilt Files Package to re-flash the system.

-* Power Supply Unit (PSU) with the appropriate voltages, as follows:
+Power Supply Unit (PSU) with the appropriate voltages, as follows:

 + Products with 5" display panel require 6V to 36V PSU
 + Products with 7" to 10.1" display panel and larger require 6V to 42V PSU

 * USB to serial cable for debugging Chipsee Industrial Embedded Computers (Chipsee IPC)
 * TF Card to create a bootable storage for re-flashing the system.
 Use the prebuilt files :ref:`link above <db_pkg_android>` to re-flash the system.